majowjowjow/majowjowjow/README.md

 # Hello there 👋
-I'm Marijo an aspiring Front-End Developer from the Philippines and have experience working with .NET Framework and Oracle.
+I'm Marijo an aspiring Front-End Developer from the Philippines

+I have experience working with .NET Framework and Oracle.

 #### Some Things About Me
 - 💼 Software Engineer at Accenture.